Sites and facilities

 Both our Denmark Hill and St Thomas’ sites have access to excellent Clinical Research Facilities (CRFs), which also provide a focus for collaborative programmes with groupings working on developmental programming, nutrition/metabolic syndrome, stroke, stem cell transplantation and sickle cell disease.

 We have a broad range of complementary basic and clinical research expertise, including the use of integrated state-of-the-art approaches to the study of cardiovascular biology and disorders.
-The vast majority of Divisional research laboratories are housed in newly refurbished accommodation and have excellent equipment and facilities.
-Research methods and techniques in routine use within the Division include:
+The vast majority of School research laboratories are housed in newly refurbished accommodation and have excellent equipment and facilities.
+Research methods and techniques in routine use within the School include:

 - State-of-the-art molecular and cell biology and biochemistry, including the application of proteomics and gene transfer.